 Your company expertise is the reason you are still in business.
 What would you say to a potential customer who thought they could do what you do just as well as you?
 The clear message here is don't try to do this yourself!

-So, why use R3Ewaste as opposed to another electronics recycler?
+So, why use Scrapcomputer.com as opposed to another electronics recycler?
 Well, firstly there is a difference between remarketing and recycling.
 Many remarketers focus on selling the good stuff and send the rest to a recycler - usually the one who pays the most regardless of environmental stewardship.
 Most electronics recyclers just break everything down into component parts and their remarketing ability is very limited.
-R3Ewaste is an R2 certified E-waste recycler that specialises in testing, refurbishing and remarketing used electronics.
+Scrapcomputer.com is a certified E-waste recycler that specialises in testing, refurbishing and remarketing used electronics.

 To maximise returns here is a list of a few things we have learned over the years.

 Do Not Hoard.
 IT infrastructure is expensive and is seemely obsolete almost as soon as it is first installed.
 The breakneck rate of change in the IT sector means that a retired unit that cost many thousands of dollars just a few years earlier devalues almost daily.
 Even a few days delay may move an item from having a value to being worthless.
 So we advise regular pickups of smaller quantities rather than truckloads of accumulated equipment.

 Do Not Remove Hard Drives.
 It is easy to think that removing a hard drive is the safest and easiest way to keep your data secure.
 This is wrong and expensive.
 If you do not wipe or destroy the drive the data is still there and properly erasing the data is either extremely time consuming or requires expensive equipment.
 Then you have to verify that the data has gone - another process.
 We do all that for you and take responsibility for your data by issuing you with a certificate which transfers any liability for data falling into the wrong hands to us.
 There is another reason - when people remove drives they often damage something in the process.